markryall/spotification/readme.md

 There are two processes: the web server process and the player.

-The web server allows remote users to search spotify for tracks (using the spotify web api) and enqueue them.
-If configiured, the web server can also show the recently played tracks for a given user on lastfm (using the lastfm api).
+The web server allows remote users to search rdio/spotify for tracks (using the their web api), enqueue tracks/albums, control volume and skip tracks.
+If configured, the web server can also show the recently played tracks for a given user on lastfm (using the lastfm api).

-The player monitors the spotify application and the queue (using applescript - hence the mac os x restriction).
-When spotify has stopped playing, the player will tell it to start playing the next track in the queue.
-Note that this queue has nothing to do with the spotify queue.
+The player monitors the spotify/rdio mac os x applications and the queue (using applescript - hence the mac os x restriction).
+When spotify/rdio has stopped playing, the player will tell it to start playing the next track in the queue.
+Note that this queue has nothing to do with the spotify/rdio queue (it is a directory containing a file for each queued track).

 So in one terminal session: